aidh-aadil/sparky-bot/README.md

 - `sleep` : Generate a gif to show that you are asleep
 - `smile` : Generate a gif to show that you are smiling
 - `thumbsup` : Generate a gif to show that you are thumbs upping
+- `tired` : Generate a gif to show that you are tired

 ### Fun commands